phani125/project-7/ReadMe.md

 ## Time taken:

-- This project took me 2.5 hours to build from scratch because of correct alignment of icons on image and for making responsive it took me extra 1hr.
+- I have taken 2.5 hours to build from scratch because of correct alignment of icons on image and for making responsive it took me extra 1hr.